-And though dozens of prescription medications are available (which we’ll talk about shortly), conventional drugs are entirely hit or miss in terms of their efficacy for any given individual; only about 1 in 4 experience reduced symptoms with a prescribed pharmaceutical treatment.
+And though dozens of prescription medications are available (which we’ll talk about shortly), conventional drugs can be hit or miss in terms of their efficacy for any given individual; only about 1 in 4 experience reduced MS symptoms with a prescribed pharmaceutical treatment.

-This is why, in recent years, CBD oil for multiple sclerosis has come barreling into the limelight in terms of its potential as a viable treatment option – increased marketing (as well as overwhelming anecdotal evidence) just in the past year or so has inspired thousands upon thousands of Multiple Scleroris sufferers to ditch their prescription meds in favor of the all-natural, non-psychoactive cannabinoid.
+This is why, in recent years, CBD oil for multiple sclerosis has come barreling into the limelight in terms of its potential as a viable treatment option.
+Increased marketing (as well as overwhelming anecdotal evidence) just in the past year or so has inspired thousands upon thousands of Multiple Sclerosis sufferers to ditch their prescription meds in favor of the all-natural, non-psychoactive cannabinoid.

 Most shockingly of all, though, is the fact that the US government currently holds a patent on CBD as a ‘neuroprotectant’, citing its scientifically proven ability to limit neurological damage from neurodegenerative diseases (with multiple sclerosis of course being a highly neurodegenerative disease).

 Multiple Sclerosis: What it is, what it does, and how people get it